fmoliveira/dotfiles/README.md

+> ⚠️ ⚠️ OBSOLETE SETUP. ⚠️ ⚠️
+>
+> 🟢 You can find my [current dotfiles setup on the main branch](https://github.com/fmoliveira/dotfiles).

 # dotfiles

 My personal dotfiles.

 They carry my environment settings and also help me setup a fresh Debian based Linux distribution from scratch in minutes with all the apps I use everyday, from coding to listening to music.